 - epitympanum or the attic (lying above the pars tensa but medial to Shrapnell’s membrane and the bony lateral attic wall)

 - hypotympanum (lying above the level of pars tensa).
 The portion of middle ear around the tympanic orifice of the Eustachian tube is sometimes called the protympanum.

 Middle ear can be likened to a six-sided box with a roof, a floor, medial, lateral, anterior and posterior walls.

 The roof is formed by a thin plate of bone called tegmen tympani.
 It also extends posteriorly to form the roof of the aditus and antrum.
-It separates tympanic cavity from the middle cranial fossa.
+It separates the tympanic cavity from the middle cranial fossa.

-The floor is also a thin plate of bone which separates tympanic cavity from the jugular bulb.
+The floor is also a thin plate of bone which separates the tympanic cavity from the jugular bulb.
 Sometimes it is congenitally deficient and the jugular bulb may then project into the middle ear, separated from the cavity by the mucosa only.

 The posterior wall lies close to the mastoid air cells.
-It presents a bony projection called pyramid through the summit of which appears the tendon of the stapedius muscle to get attachment to the neck of stapes.
+It presents a bony projection called pyramid through the summit of which appears the tendon of the stapedius muscle to get the attachment to the neck of stapes.
 Aditus, an opening through which attic communicates with the antrum, lies above the pyramid.
 Facial nerve runs in the posterior wall just behind the pyramid.